 González was reelected eighteen times and became the longest-serving Hispanic member of Congress.
 When he retired in 1999, Congressman Jim Leach of Iowa remarked that González "never had a conflict of interest. . . .
 His only special interest was his constituents.
 He never let them down."

-The Briscoe Center for American History at The University of Texas at Austin holds the Henry B. González Collection, which includes over five hundred linear feet of correspondence, committee records, campaign files, schedules, personal schedules, appointments, legislative files, photographs, video and audiotapes, memorabilia, and artifacts.
+The Briscoe Center for American History at The University of Texas at Austin holds the Henry B. González papers, which include over five hundred linear feet of correspondence, committee records, campaign files, schedules, personal schedules, appointments, legislative files, photographs, video and audiotapes, memorabilia, and artifacts.
 This extensive collection includes records from González's years of public service with the San Antonio City Council, the Texas State Senate, and the U.S. Congress.
-The Briscoe Center offers a virtual exhibition based on materials from this collection.

 Auerbach, Robert D. Deception and Abuse at the Fed: Henry B. González Battles Alan Greenspan's Bank.
 Austin: University of Texas Press, 2008.

 Flynn, Jean.
 Henry B. González: Rebel with a Cause.
 Austin: Eakin Press, 2004.